 All user connections are made on the rear panel.
 Consult the inputoutput and outline diagrams in the drawing section of the manual.
 Not all the features displayed may be present in your system.
+Optional features when installed may change the appearance of the front and rear panels as well as add details to some display screens.
 Refer to any Addenda for additional information that may apply to your instrument.